roshansthomas/nlp-lab/README.md

 2. Amazon S3 upload triggers AWS Lambda.
 3. AWS Lambda invokes Amazon Textract to extract text from image.
 4. AWS Lambda sends the extracted text from image to Amazon Comprehend for entity and key phrase extraction.
-5. This data is indexed and loaded into Amazon Elasticsearch.
+5. This data is indexed and loaded into Amazon OpenSearch service.
 6. Kibana gets indexed data.
 7. Users log into Amazon Cognito.
 8. Amazon Cognito authenticates to Kibana to search documents.